Get the most for your money with a strong exchange rate.

 The exchange rates in the table are not locked in.
 Confirm your final rate on the provider’s site before completing any transaction.

 The best time to buy currency depends on the general health of a country’s economy, its government policies and trade agreements.
 With elections coming up in much of Europe, and the tumultuous time for trade on the world stage, the euro could see a downturn in upcoming years.

 How does the Australian dollar trade against the euro historically?

-We’ve put together the annual average exchange rate for the Australian dollar against the euro from 2007 to 2016.
+We’ve put together the average exchange rate for the Australian dollar against the euro for the past week.

-Five economic and financial indicators affect how the Australian dollar trades with the euro: the country’s GDP, retail sales, industrial production, relative inflation rates and trade balances.
+Five economic and financial indicators affect how the Australian dollar trades with the euro: GDP, retail sales, industrial production, relative inflation rates and trade balances.

 Less aggressive factors are consumer confidence, the strength of other currencies, investor speculation and day-to-day news about natural disasters, elections and new government policies.

-When exchanging Australian dollars for euros, find a provider that offers two-sided quotes to understand the spread they charge.
-If they show you only the buy or sell rate — but not both — consider looking elsewhere.
+When exchanging Australian dollars for euros, find a provider that show you both the buy or sell rate to find out its fees.
 Ultimately, the closer you can get to the mid-market rate, the better the deal.